Amed Rosario Player Props: Guardians vs. Astros

-The Cleveland Guardians, including Amed Rosario (.243 slugging percentage in past 10 games, including zero homers), take on starter J.P.
-France and the Houston Astros at Progressive Field, Saturday at 6:10 PM ET.
+On Sunday, Amed Rosario (coming off going 1-for-3 with a double) and the Cleveland Guardians play the Houston Astros, whose starting pitcher will be Brandon Bielak.
+First pitch is at 12:40 PM ET.

-He had a one-hit showing in his last game (1-for-6) against the Astros.
+In his most recent game he had a one-hit performance (1-for-3) against the Astros.

 Amed Rosario Game Info & Props vs. the Astros